Sabyasachi-Seal/FaceMaskDetector/README.md

 <hr>

-## Make sure to go to have a video camera ready and a face mask nearby.
+## Make sure to have a video camera ready and a face mask nearby.

 <hr>